 Financial liabilities classified as other financial liabilities are measured at amortized cost.
-Account payables and accrued liabilities are classified as other financial liabilities.
+Accounts payable and accrued liabilities are classified as other financial liabilities.

 Financial liabilities classified as fair value through profit or loss are measured at fair value with unrealized gains and losses recognized through comprehensive loss.
-At September 30, 2013 the Company has not classified any financial liabilities as fair value through profit or loss.
+At September 30, 2014 and 2013 the Company has not classified any financial liabilities as fair value through profit or loss.